Interview with Musician/Filmmaker Justin Gray (IMMERSED – A Cinematic Immersive Album by Justin Gray)

-Get to know the filmmaker;
+Get to know Justin Gray:

 1. What motivated you to make this film?